EzzCode/Simon-Says/README.md

 ## Game Logic
 - The game starts with a brief LED display indicating the current high score and the player's score.
-- The player must replicate the randomly generated sequence of button presses displayed on the LCD.
+- The player must replicate the randomly generated sequence of LEDs arranged in top, bottom, left, and right of the joystick.
-- Joystick movements and button presses are used to input the player's moves.
+- Joystick movements are used to input the player's moves.
 - If the player fails to replicate the sequence correctly, LEDs blink to indicate a loss.

 ## Functions